 Congress has also steadily increased EQIP funding.
 It’s difficult, however, to know how much EQIP money is going to public land ranchers because the NRCS doesn’t track them as unique EQIP recipients.
 But according the the USDA, from 2005 to 2020 the NRCS issued EQIP payments of more than $246 million in Arizona alone, although that included all recipients, not just public land ranchers.

 These large public investments in private ranching operations have occurred during a nearly uninterrupted drought in the Southwest, and in spite of scientific predictions that the weather will become hotter and drier due to climate change.
-The decision to make public land ranchers eligible for EQIP, and the resultant increases in permitted cattle numbers, have been intentionally implemented with little public notice.
+The increases in authorized cattle numbers on public land which were facilitated by the EQIP projects were intentionally implemented with little public notice.
 Many EQIP projects, for example, are completed without fully engaging the National Environmental Policy Act (NEPA) public planning process.
 After the passage of each Farm Bill, the NRCS has completed an environmental assessment (EA) they claimed allowed subsequent EQIP projects to be completed using NEPA categorical exclusions.
 But a nationwide programmatic EA does not provide the legally required site-specific analysis of the expensive and controversial new livestock management schemes being implemented on our public lands.

 Bar X Allotment & Heber-Reno Sheep Driveway

-The story of the Bar X Grazing Allotment, located in Arizona’s Tonto National Forest, is a good example of how EQIP funds are being used to implement new livestock management plans and increase cattle numbers on public land during drought – without the public’s knowledge.
+The story of the Bar X grazing allotment, located in the Payson Ranger District of Arizona’s Tonto National Forest, is a good example of how EQIP funds have been used to implement new livestock management plans and increase cattle numbers on public land during drought – without the public’s knowledge.

-On a summer morning in 2015, the residents of Colcord Estates and Ponderosa Springs Estates woke up to a herd of cattle trampling through their yards.
-These residential communities are located within the Tonto, in the ponderosa pines south of the Mogollon Rim off State Route 260 east of Payson.
-And they are also located within the boundaries of the Forest’s Bar X Grazing Allotment.
-But few, if any, of these homeowners were aware of that fact in 2015 because much of the allotment had been closed since 1979, due to severe ecological damage caused by cattle grazing.
+It might never have come to light if not for the residents of Colcord Estates and Ponderosa Springs Estates.
+On a summer morning in 2015 they woke up to a herd of cattle trampling through their yards.
+These residential communities are located within the boundaries of the Tonto, in the ponderosa pines south of the Mogollon Rim off State Route 260 east of Payson.
+And they are also located within the boundaries of the Forest’s Bar X grazing allotment.
+But few, if any, of these homeowners were aware of that fact in 2015, because much of the allotment had been closed since 1979, due to severe ecological damage caused by cattle grazing.
 Subsequently, few of their properties were fenced.
 Angry residents called the allotment’s grazing permittee to complain about the situation, but he responded by pointing out that Arizona’s open range law doesn’t require ranchers to fence their cattle in, it forces property owners to fence them out.